 To illustrate the generalized approach, we apply it to a class of linear codes from finite geometry.
 For fundamental notions and basic facts in finite geometry, we refer the reader to \cite{Hirschfeld:1998}.

 The \textit{affine geometry} AG$(m,q)$ of \textit{dimension} $m$ over $\mathbb{F}_q$ is a finite geometry whose \textit{points} are the vectors in $\mathbb{F}_q^m$ and $i$-\textit{flats} are the $i$-dimensional vector spaces of $\mathbb{F}_q^m$ and their cosets.
-We use AG$(2,q)$ with $q$ even and consider its points and $1$-flats, that is, the \textit{affine plane} with $q=2^h$ and its $4^h$ points and $2^h(4^h-1)$ \textit{lines}.
-We assume that the points and lines are both arbitrarily ordered.
+We use AG$(2,q)$ with $q$ even and consider its points and $1$-flats, that is, the \textit{affine plane} with $q=2^h$ and its $4^h$ points and $2^h(2^h+1)$ \textit{lines}.
+As in other typical geometries such as Euclidean geometry, the finite geometry over a finite field also has the property that for any set $S$ of five points in which no three points are collinear, there is a unique conic passing through $S$ \cite{Hirschfeld:1998}.
+A conic specified this way by five points in which no three points are collinear is said to be \textit{irreducible}.
+In what follows, we assume that the points and lines are both arbitrarily ordered.

-The \textit{line-by-point incidence matrix} $H = (h_{i,j})$ is the $2^h(4^h-1) \times 4^h$ matrix over $\mathbb{F}_2$ whose rows and columns are indexed by the lines and points respectively such that the entry $h_{i,j}$ of the $i$th row of the $j$th column is $1$ if the $i$th line passes through the $j$th point and $0$ otherwise.
-It is known that the binary linear code defined by $H$ as a parity-check matrix is of parameters $[4^h,4^h-3^h,2^h+2]_2$ (see \cite{Graham:1966} for the earliest proof and also \cite{Calkin:1999} for the same fact in our terminology).
-Using a generalized covering tailored to this linear code, we construct a smaller $5$-separating parity-check matrix than is achievable by Theorem \ref{thm:upbcovering}. \begin{theorem} Let $H$ be the line-by-point incidence matrix of affine geometry \textup{AG}$(2,2^h)$ with $h \geq 3$.
+The \textit{line-by-point incidence matrix} $H = (h_{i,j})$ is the $2^h(2^h+1) \times 4^h$ matrix over $\mathbb{F}_2$ whose rows and columns are indexed by the lines and points, respectively, such that the entry $h_{i,j}$ of the $i$th row of the $j$th column is $1$ if the $i$th line passes through the $j$th point and $0$ otherwise.
+It is known that the binary linear code defined by $H$ as a parity-check matrix has parameters $[4^h,4^h-3^h,2^h+2]_2$ (see \cite{Graham:1966} for the earliest proof and also \cite{Calkin:1999} for the same fact in our terminology).
+Using a generalized covering tailored to this linear code, we construct a smaller $5$-separating parity-check matrix than is achievable by the construction in the proof of Theorem \ref{thm:upbcovering}. \begin{theorem} Let $H$ be the line-by-point incidence matrix of affine geometry \textup{AG}$(2,2^h)$ with $h \geq 3$.
 Define $\mathcal{C}$ to be the $[4^h,4^h-3^h,2^h+2]_2$ linear code obtained by using $H$ as a parity-check matrix.
 Then, the $5$-separating redundancy of $\mathcal{C}$ satisfies